AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.background-work/docs.en.md

 ---

 # If AdGuard is disappearing after a while from the background work
-_In some cases, apps won't stay in the background, "alive" or in a sleep mode due to Android OS optimization function or because of its "battery save" mode.
+In some cases, apps won't stay in the background, "alive" or in a sleep mode due to Android OS optimization function or because of its "battery save" mode.
 That can be uncomfortable for you to relaunch it each time it closes.
-To avoid that background termination you need to follow this steps marked for each version of Android OS.*(nnote that this instruction is similar for mostly all different versions of Android OS)*._
+To avoid that background termination you need to follow this steps marked for each version of Android OS.
+Note that this instruction is similar for mostly all different versions of Android OS.

 **List of the devices with different versions of Android OS:**